Theo Todman's Web Page - Notes Pages

 1. Introduction

-5. All this is predicated on deciding just what PERSONS are, which in turn depends somewhat on whether we take PERSON to be a natural kind46 concept, or something that is socially constructed and so not something the correct definition of which we can discover.
+5. All this is predicated on deciding just what PERSONS are, which in turn depends somewhat on whether we take PERSON to be a natural kind58 concept, or something that is socially constructed and so not something the correct definition of which we can discover.

 2. Qualities of Personhood

-1. Person49
+1. Person61

 1. We must first consider whether the debate on personal identity has been hijacked by a term (whose meaning has changed over time) that can now be dispensed with.
-See "Trendelenberg (Adolf) - A Contribution to the History of the Word Person" for the usage prior to the 20th century.
-Wiggins claims that the Greeks had no term for “person”.
-Have we always secretly been talking about human animal identity (probably referring to human beings50 rather than human animals) when we thought we were talking about something separate, namely persons?
+Wiggins claims (in "Wiggins (David) - The Person as Object of Science, as Subject of Experience, and as Locus of Value", I think) that the Greeks had no term for “person”.
+Have we always secretly been talking about human animal identity (probably referring to human beings62 rather than human animals) when we thought we were talking about something separate, namely persons?
+See "Ferner (Adam) - Metaphysics and biology: a critique of David Wiggins’ account of personal identity" for a detailed exegesis of Wiggins’s views.

-4. Can any purely mentalistic definition of the concept PERSON, such as Locke’s definition of a person as
+7. Can any purely mentalistic definition of the concept PERSON, such as Locke’s definition of a person as

 a thinking intelligent being, that has reason and reflection, and can consider itself, the same thinking thing, in different times and places” ("Locke (John) - Of Identity and Diversity" - Essay II.27.2)